josephhaenel/Reddit-Scraper/README.md

 ### Dependencies

-    `selenium`: for automating browser actions.
+selenium: for automating browser actions.
-    `BeautifulSoup4`: for parsing HTML and extracting required information.
+BeautifulSoup4: for parsing HTML and extracting required information.

 You can install them using `pip install selenium beautifulsoup4`

 ### Chromedriver setup *REQUIRED*

 The script uses Chromedriver to interact with the Chrome browser.
 To get it running, follow these steps:
     1. Download the appropriate version of Chromedriver for your system from https://googlechromelabs.github.io/chrome-for-testing/
     2. Extract the downloaded file
-    3. Place the `chromedriver.exe` in the `resources` directory of the project
+    3. Place the *chromedriver.exe* in the *resources* directory of the project

 Ensure that the version of Chromedriver you download is compatible with the version of Chrome installed on your system

 ## Contributing